zoonk/archived-zoonk/README.md

 - `STRIPE_API_KEY`: Your Stripe API key.
 - `STRIPE_WEBHOOK_SECRET`: Your Stripe webhook secret.

 Plus, you need to create a product for your subscription.
 We call this plan `flexible` and you can't customize plans at the moment.
-We fetch the price from the Stripe API, so make sure you add the `uneebee_flexible` [lookup key](https://stripe.com/docs/products-prices/manage-prices#lookup-keys) to your price.
+We fetch the price from the Stripe API, so make sure you add the `zoonk_flexible` [lookup key](https://stripe.com/docs/products-prices/manage-prices#lookup-keys) to your price.

 Stripe can only be enabled for `saas` and `marketplace` apps.
 Make sure to choose one of those options when you first run this app.